 Simply stack shelves using wood offcuts and old bricks.
 Fill sections with bamboo tubes, pine cones, straw and leaves.
 In fact most natural material foraged from your garden will work well.
 Painting it in a bright color will make it a fun feature, too.

 If the mud is caked on then dunk them in warm, soapy water and wipe them down with an old towel or cloth.
-Rub oil (any type will do) onto the metal blades before putting them away and storing them in a dry shelter for the rest of winter.
+Rub oil (any type will do) onto the metal blades before putting them away in your garden tool storage for the rest of winter.